harishanand95/jsrt-parser/README.md

         print img.image_width
         print img.image_height

-- [x]  Display image with a marking over the location of lung nodule.
+- [x]  Display image with a marking over the location of the lung nodule.

         img.display()

     ![picture alt](https://raw.githubusercontent.com/harishanand95/jsrt-parser/master/test_image.png "lung nodule marked")

-- [x]  Implement a method to find new location of the nodule during an image's rotation.
+- [x]  Implement a method to find the new location of the nodule during an image's rotation.
-- [x]  Implement a method to find new location of the nodule during an image's horizontal flip.
+- [x]  Implement a method to find the new location of the nodule during an image's horizontal flip.
 - [x]  Option to load and save the images into a binary format.

         jsrtdata = Jsrt().load_images("./All247images/")